ClearanceObvious/My_FPS/README.md

 This is a First Person Shooter Module/Framework for Roblox.
 It's meant to ease the setup process.

-This framework uses an offset based position applying.
+This framework uses a "OBB", which stands for Offset Based Blending.
 It simply means that multiple offsets will contribute on the final processed position

 ## Functions